Published: September, 2018

 If you like Quentin Tarantino crime flicks, John Woo Heroic Bloodshed movies or modern films like NO COUNTRY FOR OLD MEN, HELL AND HIGH WATER or SICARIO, then you’ll love IRON SIGHTS!

 This book was overloaded with testosterone to the point that even the lightest of feminists would be foaming at the mouth over this massive level of “toxic masculinity”.
-It’s no wonder that the soy boys of social media have such a problem with Meyer and the type of stories he enjoys, as this “alpha male” fantasy is impossible for most of them to even conceive of in their “man bag” and latte clutching world.
 This isn’t for the cutesy “safe” fellow that asks, “Could you please pass the almond milk?”
 This is for the guy that demands, “Pass me that fucking hammer!”

 You see, this is the type of badass shit that is missing in comic books in 2018.
 Comics are escapism and entertainment, they’re not real.
-And they certainly don’t need to be some sort of medium that’s bastardized for political and social statements that most sane people think are silly.
+And they certainly don’t need to be some sort of medium that’s bastardized for political and social statements that most normal people think are exhausting.

-But all that being said and looking beyond the massive warehouse full of overflowing testosterone barrels, how does this measure up?
+But all that being said, how does this actually measure up?

-It’s pretty damn entertaining.
-Meyer and Silva crafted a solid story that feels like a balls to the wall neo-western.
-This would make a really badass movie, in all honesty.
+It’s entertaining.
+Meyer and Silva crafted a solid crime story that feels like a balls to the wall neo-western.

 I liked the characters, I liked their camaraderie and their banter.
 I also liked the character of Esme but I don’t want to spoil anything in regards to her.
-But chances are, if you bought this, you already got it and read it by this point.
+But chances are, if you bought this, you already read it at this point.
 So I’ll just point out that I like when the damsel in distress trope is really just a red herring.

 Meyer has come under a lot of criticism by his haters over his writing.
-To be frank, this is better than anything Gail Simone has put out this year.
-That’s not a cheap shot, that’s truth.
-Her recent work on Plastic Man and Domino gave my brain diarrhea.
+To be frank, this is better than I thought it would be, as I’m skeptical of anyone that’s really new to the medium.

 Ibai Canales has also faced a lot of criticism over his art.
-While this isn’t what I would call “the big league standard”, it looks good for what this project is.
+While this isn’t what I would call “the big league standard”, it looks okay for what this project is.
 It’s supposed to be raw, gritty and not overly refined.
-This isn’t the type of story that needs the art style of a maestro like Ethan Van Sciver.
-Iron Sights was a cool opportunity for Canales to expand on his talent and to work on something that compliments his style.
-He hits the tone in the right way and if I can be critical, it’s certainly better than some Erica Henderson Squirrel Girl nonsense and that shit is actually “big league” in 2018.
-Shit, so I guess that means Canales is above the current “big league standard”.
+This isn’t the type of story that needs the art style of a maestro.
+Iron Sights was a good opportunity for Canales to expand on his talent and to work on something that fits his style.
+He hits the tone in the right way even if I feel like he still needs to get better and work on his craft, especially character design.
+If I’m being completely honest, he may not have been ready for this big of a project but I didn’t find his style or lack of refinement to be distracting.

 I’ve also got to point out that the cover art by Kelsey Shannon is a perfect marriage between badass and beautiful.
 I don’t give a shit about posters or anything like that but I’d hang it on my wall.